-Fluoride is an important and essential mineral that forms a main constituent of the bones and teeth.
+Fluoride is an important and essential trace mineral that forms a main constituent of the bones and teeth.
 Fluoride in the form of calcium fluoride is vital for the formation and development of the bones and teeth.
 Fluoride in the teeth protects us from tooth decay and dental caries.
-Fluoride in the bones gives our body its shape and structure, which protects the internal organs such as the lungs, brain, heart, and spine.
-Fluorides are also helpful in treating conditions that cause bone loss, particularly in women after menopause.
+This is attested to by several scientific research organizations and world health bodies including the World Health Organization (WHO), Centers for Disease Control and Prevention (CDC), American Dental Association (ADA), and European Academy of Paediatric Dentistry (EAPD).

 The largest health benefit of fluoride is its ability to protect our teeth and fight the key cause that leads to tooth decay and cavity formation.
-This has been proven through research conducted by several credible organizations and institutions.
+This has been proven through research conducted by several credible health organizations and institutions.
 Fluorides form an active component of teeth enamel, especially during teeth formation, making it impermeable and resistant to attack by harmful acids that form in the mouth from the foods we eat.
 Due to this, the bacteria that survive on the leftover food particles in the mouth (between the teeth) are not allowed to flourish.
 The harmful acids that damage tooth enamel are formed when oral bacteria digest the food particles lodged in our mouth.